-The Rules in this Chapter do not apply to:
+This The Rules in this Chapter does do not apply to:

-- (a) the recording or broadcasting of court proceedings by the court or by court personnel acting within the scope of their official duties; - (b) the electronic recording of court proceedings by an official court reporter as a backup for the stenographic recording of the proceeding; - (c) investiture or ceremonial proceedings, provided that the presiding judge may regulate the presence and use of cameras and recording and broadcasting equipment at the proceeding; or - (d) the use of electronic, photographic, or recording equipment approved by the court to take the testimony of a child victim under Code, Criminal Procedure Article, §11-303.
+- (a) The use of electronic or photographic equipment approved by the court for the perpetuation of a court record. the recording or broadcasting of court proceedings by the court or by court personnel acting within the scope of their official duties; - (b) the electronic recording of court proceedings by an official court reporter as a backup for the stenographic recording of the proceeding; - (c) investiture or ceremonial proceedings, provided, however, that the local administrative judge of a trial court and the Chief judge of an appellate court shall have complete discretion to presiding judge may regulate the presence and use of cameras, recorders, and recording and broadcasting equipment at the proceeding; or - (d) the use of electronic, or photographic, or recording equipment approved by the court to take the testimony of a child victim under Code, Criminal Procedure Article, \$11-303.

-Source: This Rule is derived from former Rule 16-109 b 7 (2016).
+Source: This Rule is derived from former Rule 16-109 b.
+7 (2016).